• journal prompts for self growth

 5 Powerful Life Lessons Learned from Running

-Below, I share five life lessons from running, some that took me many years to learn.
+Below, I share five life lessons I learned from running, some that took me many years to learn.
 These life lessons transcend running, so even if you’re not a runner, you can apply these universal life lessons to all areas of your life.

 life lessons from running

+Pin this for later!
 5 Powerful Life Lessons from Running

 So why am I posting this blog post now?

-The idea hit me while I was, maybe not surprisingly, on a run.
 I was taking in the stunning scenery surrounding me and feeling extra grateful for the gorgeous weather that morning, and I thought about how much I enjoy just running.
 Running is my sanctuary.
 It’s my “me” time.
-It’s that sacred hour (sometimes less, sometimes more) when I don’t worry about to-do lists or any other nagging worries that might’ve been nipping at the edges of my mind prior to my run.
+It’s that sacred hour (sometimes less, sometimes more) when I don’t worry about to-do lists or any other nagging worries that might be nipping at the edges of my mind.
 Everything kind of just fades away.

 I don’t actually have to do anything when I’m running, except just be.